 your own car or a rental car;

-in case of your own car: get a motorway vignette;
+in case of your own car: a motorway vignette;

-a Swiss Half Fare Card if you plan to make trips by boat, tram, cable car, etc. Here’s how to calculate if it saves you money;
+a Swiss Half Fare Card if you plan to make trips by boat, train, cable car, etc. Here’s how to calculate if it saves you money;

 CO2-compensation.
 Driving is not the most eco-friendly way of traveling.
 Please help protecting the Swiss Alps by compensating for your CO2-emission.
 Thanks!

 Seat reservations for train, boat and mountain excursions usually aren’t required.

 The route - day 1: Basel-Murten via Tavannes and Biel: 125 km, 2h35